 (4) Notable differences between the IOU TDSP market and the MOU/EC TDSP market include, but are not limited to the following:

-(a) Billing - Billing may be consolidated billing or separate billing (based on Customer Choice) in a MOU/EC TDSP territory versus consolidated billing only by the Competitive Retailer (CR) in an IOU TDSP territory.
+(a) Billing may be consolidated billing or separate billing (based on Customer Choice) in a MOU/EC TDSP territory versus consolidated billing only by the Competitive Retailer (CR) in an IOU TDSP territory.
 The MOU/EC TDSP could choose to delegate the consolidated billing to the CR or contract with a third party.

-(b) Outage Reporting - Differences in who the Customer calls to report an outage or make a service request; and
+(b) Differences in who the Customer calls to report an outage or make a service request;

-(c) Customer Protection - In an IOU TDSP territory, the PUCT Customer protection rules apply.
-However, in a MOU/EC territory, the specific MOU/EC utility service rules apply, which in many cases are different from the PUCT Customer protection rules such as the due date of the bill.Table 1.
-MOU/EC General Information
+(c) In an IOU TDSP territory, the PUCT Customer protection rules apply.
+However, in a MOU/EC territory, the specific MOU/EC utility service rules apply, which in many cases are different from the PUCT Customer protection rules such as the due date of the bill;

+(d) Continuous Service Agreement (CSA) transactions may be processed differently at ERCOT depending on the Retail Processing Specifications of the MOU/EC as indicated in Table 1 below; and

+(e) Allocation of Electric Service Identifiers (ESI IDs) during a Mass Transition may follow different processes based on the Retail Processing Specifications of the MOU/EC as noted in Section 7.11.2, Acquisition and Transfer of Customers from one Retail Electric Provider to Another.

+Table 1.
+MOU/EC General Information and Retail Processing Specifications